-I mainly teach introductory media and communication theory and research methods.
-I also supervise undergraduate thesis work.
+I mainly teach media and communication theory and research methods.
+I also supervise thesis work.

 - Lindell, J (2018) Smaken för nyheter: Klasskillnader i det digitala medielandskapet.
 Nordicom.
 Download here.